-Indonesia is reportedly affected by communal violence and local warlordism, as well as religious and ethnic cleavages.[1]
-At the same time, the country is involved in a regional conflict against the United Liberation Movement for West Papua[2].
-Official statistics record one of the lowest rates of civilian gun ownership in the world, with occasional increases related to outbreaks of violence in parts of the country.[3]
+Indonesia is affected by communal violence and local warlordism, as well as religious and ethnic cleavages.1 The country is also involved in a regional conflict against the United Liberation Movement for West Papua.2 Official statistics record one of the lowest rates of civilian gun ownership in the world, with occasional increases related to outbreaks of violence in parts of the country.3

-In terms of Weapons and Ammunition Management (WAM), Indonesia’s firearms regulation is considered restrictive, but the country is not party to most international treaties and protocols on weapons control.[4]
+In terms of weapons and ammunition management, Indonesia’s firearms regulation is considered restrictive, but the country is not party to most international treaties and protocols on weapons control.4

 Launch the country dashboard